stall with various oriental spices in local bazaar

 The night markets in Almedina are a sensory feast.
 The air is infused with the scents of sizzling food, aromatic spices, and the occasional waft of incense.
 Colorful stalls adorned with handmade goods and local crafts twinkle under the soft glow of lanterns and string lights, creating an ambiance that’s as captivating as it is inviting.

-Street Performers Illuminate the Night: A Theatrical Flourish
+Street Performers Illuminate the Night

 The streets become a stage for street performers who entertain the gathering crowds.
 Musicians strum traditional Moroccan melodies on their instruments, while acrobats and magicians captivate with their skill and showmanship.
 The rhythmic beat of drums fills the air, adding to the lively atmosphere of Almedina at night.